As someone who used to work as a wedding planner, Victoria has seen many weddings. She hopes to help others make wedding planning easier.

 If you are having a small intimate event, buying fabric from the store is perfect. you can be there personally, touching and choosing the fabric, colors, and patterns you really like.
 But if you are having a pretty large event, it might be more cost-effective to purchase your fabric online wholesale.
-Some sites, like http://www.inweavefabric.com, will even offer their fabric for $1-$2 less per yard.
+Some sites, like http://www.inweavefabric.com, will even offer their fabric for $1 to $2 less per yard.

 Read More From Holidappy

 Step Three: Now that you've chosen all of your fabric and have gotten it home, it's time to measure it and cut it.
-Unfortunately when it is cut at the fabric store, it's usually not straight.
-Depending on the fabric, and the shape of tablecloth you are making, it may be necessary to cut your fabric straight.
+Unfortunately, when it is cut at the fabric store, it's usually not straight.
+Depending on the fabric and the shape of the tablecloth you are making, it may be necessary to cut your fabric straight.